UU-Human-Evolution/1MB438/Lab_5.md

    It is very likely that there are far more sequenced genes that are homologous to your gene of interest than those found with your initial Genbank search.
 Therefore, use a few of your CytB and 16S sequences to perform a BLAST search.
 From your BLAST hits, select another 5-10 species to include in the dataset - aim for those for which both CytB and 16S are available.
 Download only one hit per species.

    **OBS!** Before choosing a sequence have a look at its length - the hits should not be much shorter than the query.
-Additionally, as a sanity check, you should see that all of your sequences have a relative similar position on the mitochondrial genome (except possibly your outgroup sequences).
+Additionally, as a sanity check, you should see that all of your sequences have a relatively similar position on the mitochondrial genome (except possibly your outgroup sequences).

    - [ ] Blast the CytB and 16S sequences and select new sequences from 5-10 different species (follow the sanity check mentioned above)